Concentration inequalities for high-dimensional linear processes with dependent innovations: Preliminaries

-In this section, we present the dependence structure and tail conditions used in the paper.
-We first characterise the sub-Weibull random variables and the sub-Weibull norm of the maximum of $n$ random variables.
-Then, given a stochastic process in $\R^n$ with a finite $L_p$ norm, we characterise a form of dependence denoted mixingale, in which the $L_p$ distance between marginal and conditional expectations decreases as we condition further in the past.
-Finally, we develop a concentration inequality for the $\ell_\infty$ vector-norm (sup norm) of the sums of dependent random variables based on \citet{jiang2009}.
+In this section, we introduce the dependence and tail conditions used in the paper, and develop a concentration inequality for the $\ell_\infty$ vector norm (sup-norm) of sums of dependent random variables.